HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/usage/user_elements.md

 ![](../../../../assets/HCL_Presentation_Designer_Generic_Element_Tags_Text_Type_Assigned.png)

-With the generic element converted into a **Text Content Element**, you can now apply styling options to the placeholder text from the **Style** panel.
+With the generic element converted into a **Text Content Element**, you can now apply styling options to the placeholder text from the **Style items** panel.

 ![](../../../../assets/HCL_Presentation_Designer_Generic_Element_Tags_Text_Type_Converted.png)